leonrlr4/yt-live-checker/README.md

 To set up the project, ensure Docker is installed on your system.
 Clone the repository and use Docker-compose to build and run the application:

+#### There is base url string in .env file which is not senstive no need to use .env.development

 ``` bash
 git clone https://github.com/leonrlr4/yt-livestream-monitor.git